Elizabeth Cadbury: Activism

-An active pacifist she was the first chair of the Peace and International Relations Committee of the National Council of Women, established in 1914.
+An active pacifist, Cadbury opposed the Second Boer War, fought between the British Empire and two independent Boer states, although Cadburys did donate chocolate free of charge in unbranded tins to soldiers.
+She was the first chair of the Peace and International Relations Committee of the National Council of Women, established in 1914.
 In 1916, she was elected to the National Peace Council, becoming its treasurer and then its vice-president.
-Along with Lady Aberdeen, Millicent Fawcett, and Mrs Corbett Ashby, she pressed for the inclusion of women's issues in the agenda of the Congress of Versailles.
+Along with Ishbel Hamilton-Gordon, Lady Aberdeen, Millicent Fawcett, and Mrs Corbett Ashby, she pressed for the inclusion of women's issues in the agenda of the Congress of Versailles.
 She was an energetic supporter of the League of Nations Union.
 In 1924 she led the work of a Public Utility Society, Residential Flats Ltd., which erected a residential club ‘designed to meet the needs of business and professional women who are enabled to have ‘a home of their own’, with the additional advantages of the communal services of a club’.

 During and immediately following the First World War, Cadbury led local efforts to provide housing and schooling for young refugees from Serbia and Austria who came to Birmingham to escape conflict and poverty in their home countries.
 During the Second World War, she worked with Belgian refugees, and after that war continued her efforts with the International Council of Women.

-In national politics Elizabeth Cadbury's sympathies were similar to those usually associated with Christian socialism, and she was a pillar of the Liberal Party.
+In national politics Cadbury's sympathies were similar to those usually associated with Christian socialism, and she was a pillar of the Liberal Party.
 She was a Birmingham city councillor, for King's Norton ward, from 1919 to 1924, as a Liberal, losing her seat to a Conservative.
 Her political platform was a reformist one: municipal action in housing improvement, a school health service, and equality of opportunity.
 Among her political successes were her co-option to the Birmingham education committee in 1919, and her services as a magistrate from 1926.
 Cadbury also fought the King's Norton seat for the Liberals at the 1923 general election coming third but maintaining the Liberal share of the vote at 25%.